Optimal payoff under Bregman-Wasserstein divergence constraints: Examples

 where $\Phi(\cdot)$ and $\breve{\Phi}(\cdot)$ are the cdf and quantile function of the standard normal distribution, respectively.

 In all our numerical experiments, we assume the following parameters for the market model

-Furthermore, we assume that the investor makes their choices using a Constant Relative Risk Aversion (CRRA) utility function
+{Furthermore, we assume that the investor makes their choices using a Constant Relative Risk Aversion (CRRA) utility function

 in which the parameter $\gamma$ reflects their degree of risk aversion.
-In the numerical experiments we choose the parameter values $\gamma=1$ and $\gamma=1.5$.
-Moreover, without any loss of generality, we assume that the investor has a budget $x_0=1$.
+In the numerical experiments we choose the parameter values $\gamma=0.5$ and $\gamma=0.8$.
+Moreover, without any loss of generality, we assume that the investor has a budget $x_0=1$. }

-\subsection{Choice of tolerance level $\epsilon$}
+\subsection{Choice of tolerance level $\varepsilon$}

-When determining their optimal payoff as a solution to problem \eqref{Yaari-o}, the investor needs to choose the benchmark quantile function $\Fbenchinv$, the tolerance level $\epsilon$, and the Bregman generating function $\phi$ that determines how deviations from the benchmark $\Fbenchinv$ are assessed.
+When determining their optimal payoff as a solution to problem \eqref{Yaari-o}, the investor needs to choose the benchmark quantile function $\Fbenchinv$, the tolerance level $\varepsilon$, and the Bregman generating function $\phi$ that determines how deviations from the benchmark $\Fbenchinv$ are assessed.

-To this regard, we consider the smallest BW distance $\ep_{\min}$ for which problem \eqref{Yaari2} is well-defined in that any $\epsilon$ choice with $\epsilon > \ep_{\min} $ implies that \Cref{assumption_1} is satisfied, { and together with \Cref{asm-well-posed} we obtain that a solution to \eqref{Yaari2} exists.
-Specifically, we consider the problem
+{ For a given auxiliary budget level $\bar{x}_0>0$, we consider the smallest BW distance attainable under this budget:

-with the value $\ep_{\min}$.
-Since $\DB_\phi (\breve{F}_{X_T}, \Fbenchinv)$ only depends on the distribution of $X_T$, and cost-efficiency yields the least expensive way to achieve the distribution (c.f. \cite{bernard2014explicit}, Corollary 2), it is sufficient to consider the case where $X_T$ is anti-monotonic with $\varphi_T$ under the budget $x_0$.
-That is
+Since $\DB_\phi(\breve F_{X_T},\Fbenchinv)$ depends only on the distribution of $X_T$, and cost-efficiency yields the least expensive payoff among all payoffs with the same distribution; see \cite[Corollary~2]{bernard2014explicit}, it is sufficient to restrict attention to payoffs that are anti-monotonic with $\varphi_T$.
+This leads to the quantile problem

-} In applications, it is often reasonable that the initial budget $x_0$ satisfies $x_0 = \cost\big( \Finv_{b}\big)$, which implies that $\epsilon_{\min}=0$, i.e., the investor can choose any $\epsilon>0$ as tolerance level for deviations from the benchmark and \eqref{Yaari2} is still well-posed.
-The following proposition provides for any given budget $x_0$ and benchmark $\Fbenchinv$ the expression for $\epsilon_{\min}$.